erroronline1/caro/readme.md

 * 1k approved orders process in about 1s on the server side and 3s on the client side on 155k entries within the products database.
 5k have no significant rise on the server side, but still need 3s on the client side per 1k summing up to approximately 15 seconds.
 * The products database and depending functions (orders, product search) show a processing time of about 0.5 seconds per 100k entries.
 On 1m entries this can lead up to a 5 second delay.
 Also see [performance on importing pricelists](#server-setup).

-The stresstest also allows for injection of documents and components according to templates/documents.XX.json.
-Deletion of documents and components is possible as long as the column values are identical, regardless of approvals.
-It is not advised to use this in production as an installation method unless you *really* know what you are doing. **Deleting documents and components from the database in production violates regulatory requirements and leads to unexpected irrevisible long-term results within records.
-The script should be removed from the production server once being tested.**
+As the stresstest extends the [installation](#installation-procedure) script this can be used for database injections based on [template files](#application-setup) as well.
+It is also possible to delete entries similar to the values of the template files, regardless of approvals.
+It is not advised to use this in production. **Deleting documents, risks and components from the database in production violates regulatory requirements and leads to unexpected irrevisible long-term results within records.
+The script must be removed from the production server once being tested, before going public.**

 Same applies to vendors.
-These can be set up in templates/vendors.XX.json.
-Only vendors with novel names will be added.
 Immutable_fileserver-directories will not be deleted if filled in the meantime.
 Deletion of vendors occurs if name and info is the same as within the template file. **Deleting vendors and their files in production is not intended as persistence is required for regulatory reasons.***

 Variables for the stress test can be adjusted within the top class variables in the sourcecode.

-Optional insertions from [template](#application-setup) documents can be done with the [installer](#installation-procedure).
-This method doesn't allow for deletion though but applies plausability checks on names.
-Afterwards you can check the application for behaviour handling these data within their respective modules.

 [Content](#content)